Bananas contain fiber as well as vitamins and minerals that may provide health benefits.

-- Vitamin C: Like most fruit, bananas are a good source of vitamin C.
+- Vitamin C. Like most fruit, bananas are a good source of vitamin C.

 Fruits and vegetables contain numerous types of bioactive plant compounds, and bananas are no exception.

-Bottom Line: Like other fruits, bananas contain several healthy antioxidants, which are responsible for many of their health benefits.
+Like other fruits, bananas contain several healthy antioxidants, which are responsible for many of their health benefits.
 These include dopamine and catechin.

-Like most natural foods, bananas may have a number of health benefits.
+Bananas boast a number of health benefits.

-Heart HealthHeart disease is the world’s most common cause of premature death.
+Heart disease is the world’s most common cause of premature death.

 Bananas are high in potassium, a mineral that promotes heart health and normal blood pressure.
-One medium-sized banana contains around 0.4 grams of this heart-healthy mineral.
+One medium-sized banana contains around 0.4 grams of this mineral.